Bhawna-ux/OLIST-Sales-Analysis/README.md

 The OLIST Store app allows sellers to manage their online sales, receive order notifications, and generate labels directly from their cell phone. <br>
 OLIST Store analysis can help businesses optimize marketing strategies and inventory management by providing insights into customer behavior, payment mode, customer satisfaction, and top performing cities.
 # Executive Summary
+OLIST has experienced consistent growth, with a 21% increase in visitors, a 20% rise in orders, and a 20% boost in sales over the last two years.
+However during festival seasons particularly in June, customers prefer offline shopping.
+Maybe it is due to urgent needs to avoid any type of delays.
+Our data indicate that orders reach customer more promptly but face delivery delays.
+The overwhelming order volumes identified as a key contributor to carrier delays.
+76% customers are satisfied with our services , have positive feedback but with 14% of negative reviews.
+The zero refund rate suggests either products quality alligns with customer expectations or the return policy discourages returns.
+Secutrity and Services is the one of the least likely product.
+Additionally, 74% of the transactions involve credit card payments, with an average of 2.85 installments per purchase.
+In summary, addressing delivery delays, especially during high demand period and ensuirng timely customer communication will be critical to improving customer satisfaction.
 # Insights
 In order to evaluate sales performance , we focused on following key metrics:
 * Sales Trends : Analyzed overall sales patterns and sesonal fluctuations to drive more sales. <br>